netdata/netdata/docs/guides/longer-metrics-storage.md

 On this desktop system, using a Ryzen 5 1600 and 16GB of RAM, the round-robin databases uses 25 MB of RAM to store just over an hour's worth of data for nearly 2,000 metrics.

-To increase the `history` option, you need to edit your `netdata.conf` file and increase the `history` setting.
-In most installations, you'll find it at `/etc/netdata/netdata.conf`, but some operating systems place it at `/opt/netdata/etc/netdata/netdata.conf`.

-Use `/etc/netdata/edit-config netdata.conf`, or your favorite text editor, to replace `3600` with the number of seconds you'd like to store.

 You should base this number on two things: How much history you need for your use case, and how much RAM you're willing to dedicate to Netdata.

-> Take care when you change the `history` option on production systems.
-Netdata is configured to stop its process if
-> your system starts running out of RAM, but you can never be too careful.
-Out of memory situations are very bad.

-How much RAM will a longer history use?
+How much RAM will a longer retention use?
 Let's use a little math.

 The round-robin database needs 4 bytes for every value Netdata collects.
 If Netdata collects metrics every second, that's 4 bytes, per second, per metric.